jakeashdown/platform-test/README.md

 If you feel uncomfortable using kotlin feel free to use the language of your choice.
 Ideally JVM based so that you can use the provide data contracts (see later).

+If you feel something is ambiguous please get in-touch with your contact @ Wrisk or leave a `ASSUMPTIONS.md` file listing your assumptions.

 Find the initial project setup here: [https://github.com/WriskHQ/platform-test](https://github.com/WriskHQ/platform-test).
 It has no external dependencies added - feel free to add some if you want.

 ## Background